microsoft/anomalydetector/README.md

 `python
 python generate_data.py
 `<br>
-if you want to change the default config, you can use the command line args:
+if you want to change the default config, you can use the command line args:<br>
 `python
 python generate_data.py --window 256 --step 128
 `<br>